LeaVerou/blog/2026/dark-mode-toggles-2/index.md

 ## Responding to Bramus' post

-Bramus’s central argument is this:
+Bramus’s central objection to the two-state toggle is this:

 > Consider this scenario:
 >